codemacherUG/tile_maps/Documentation/HowTo/CustomizePopup/Index.rst

 Customize Marker Popup
 ================

-If you want to customize the output of the marker popup, you only have to cover the partial `PopupContent.html`.
+If you want to customize the output of the marker popup, you only need to overwrite the `PopupContent.html` partial.

 Set the TS Constant plugin.tx_tilemaps.view.partialRootPath to your extension.